Justice Department sues to block AT&T-Time Warner deal

 AT&T has been preparing for a potential legal challenge.
 It immediately disputed the government's claims on Monday.

-David R. McAtee II, AT&T's general counsel, said in a statement: "Today's DOJ lawsuit is a radical and inexplicable departure from decades of antitrust precedent.
+David McAtee II, AT&T's general counsel, said in a statement: "Today's DOJ lawsuit is a radical and inexplicable departure from decades of antitrust precedent.
 Vertical mergers like this one are routinely approved because they benefit consumers without removing any competitor from the market.
 We see no legitimate reason for our merger to be treated differently."

-AT&T CEO Randall Stephenson said two weeks ago that if the DOJ sued, the company would seek an expedited hearing.
+AT&T CEO Randall Stephenson said two weeks ago that if the DOJ sued, the company would seek an expedited hearing in court.

 The government "bears the burden of proving to the U.S. District Court that the transaction violates the law," McAtee said.
-"We are confident that the Court will reject the Government's claims and permit this merger under longstanding legal precedent."
+"We are confident that the court will reject the government's claims and permit this merger under longstanding legal precedent."

 If AT&T (T, Tech30) prevails in court, it will be able to go ahead with the acquisition.
 Some experts believe the case could be resolved in a matter of months.
 But a lengthy, drawn-out court battle could cause AT&T and Time Warner (TWX) to give up on the deal.

-Executives from AT&T and Time Warner are scheduled to hold a press conference in New York on Monday afternoon.
+Executives from AT&T and Time Warner are scheduled to hold a press conference in New York on Monday.

 When the government reviews megamergers, it seeks to determine whether the transaction will cause harm to customers.
 In most cases, government lawyers negotiate with the companies to reach an agreement that staves off a lawsuit.